vesuvius-sys/TWK3R/README.md

 ### About This Tool

 Windows hides most of what it's actually doing.
-This tool makes it visible — every registry key and tracking file comes with a real explanation, not just a checkbox.
+TWK3R makes it visible — every registry key and tracking file comes with a real explanation, not just a checkbox.

 Not an antivirus.
 An inspection tool first: see what's on your system and why, before you decide what to do about it.

-It also covers browser cleaning, driver checks, scheduled tasks, services, policies, a temp file viewer, CMD/PowerShell in one place, an adjustable theme, and a detailed DNS query viewer.
+Covers browser cleaning, driver checks, scheduled tasks, services, policies, a temp file viewer, CMD/PowerShell in one place, an adjustable theme, and a detailed DNS query viewer.

 Pairs well with O&O ShutUp10/11 and any VPN (we like Proton, no sponsorship) for a solid privacy baseline.